 When your milk “comes in,” you will start to produce a more substantial supply of milk designed to fill your baby up as his stomach expands and his nutritional needs change.
 For most women, this occurs within the first six days of life.
 Your milk may drop on day two or three while it takes a week for another woman.
-This is a natural process, and you shouldn’t worry if it takes your milk a bit longer to come in when compared to your family members or friends.
+This is a natural process, and you shouldn’t worry if it takes your milk a bit longer to when compared to your family members or friends.

 When Does Milk Come in During Pregnancy?

 In pregnancy, you may start to produce milk several weeks or months before your baby is born.
 If your breast start leaking, the substance is usually colostrum, which is the first milk your breasts start producing as your body gets ready for breastfeeding.
 Leaking is completely normal and is nothing to be worried about.
 If you are worried about leaking through your clothes, breast pads will be a big help!